 By Leanna H. Cannafax

-Leanna H. Cannafax is a 3L at Mississippi College School of Law in Jackson, Mississippi, where she serves as editor in chief of The Legal Eye.
-Cannafax is also a representative of the ABA Law Student Division.
+Leanna H. Cannafax, a 3L at Mississippi College School of Law in Jackson, Mississippi, is an ABA representative of the Law Student Division.

 This year’s winner of the VITA (Volunteer Income Tax Assistance) Program Award was a repeat: Barry University—Dwayne O. Andreas School of Law has won the ABA Law Student Division VITA Program Award for nine consecutive years.

 Barry Law’s VITA program is not slowing down anytime soon.
 The national award was announced and presented to the Barry VITA Program at the ABA Annual Meeting in Boston this past August.

 Law student Nelson Crespo, president of the executive board of the Barry VITA program, said he began participating in the VITA program to complete the pro bono requirement.
 However, he quickly saw that the program was more than just a way to accumulate pro bono hours.